IFB-ElixirFr/biosphere/data.md

 ## Transferring data with your VM

-Cloud appliances providing a **web interface** usually includes upload and download features through web forms, for example RStudio and Jupyter Notebooks.
+Cloud appliances providing a **web interface** usually include upload and download features through web forms, for example RStudio and Jupyter Notebooks.

-With appliances providing **SSH-based access** or a **remote remote graphical desktop**, you can transfer you data through a terminal window with the common command line tools scp and sftp (see related user manuals and man pages for usage), or with the following graphical tools according to the operating system of your computer (see each tool User Guide for usage and configuration).
-They all rely on the SSH protocol and will use the PubKey you put in your cloud-profile parameters previously (*Do not forget to set it up in the configuration parameters of the following graphical tools*).
+With appliances providing **SSH-based access** or a **remote graphical desktop**, you can transfer you data with the usual SSH commands `scp` and `sftp` (see related user manuals and man pages for usage), or with some graphical tools listed below
+(see each tool User Guide for usage and configuration).
+They all rely on the SSH protocol and will use the PubKey you configured in your Biosphere user profile
+(*Do not forget to set it up in the configuration parameters of the following graphical tools*).

 * **Linux**